Code-Institute-Submissions/juliandavid-garcia-MS4-Al-kuhul_AprResub/README.md

 - [startbootstrap.com/templates/ecommerce](https://startbootstrap.com/templates/ecommerce)

-The icons where taken from:
+The icons were taken from:
 - [Font awesome](https://fontawesome.com/icons)

 All the product images were taken from the online shop: